 Why are Syrians leaving their homes?

-Syrians flee their homes when life becomes unbearable.
+Syrians are leaving their homes when life becomes unbearable.
 Some of the top reasons they cite include:

 - Violence: Since the Syrian civil war began, an estimated 470,000 people have been killed, including about 55,000 children, reports the Syrian Center for Policy Research.
 The war has become deadlier since foreign powers joined the conflict.